Policy last updated

 A student should generally be counted where they meet attendance criteria and are enrolled and attends on census day.

-Where a student transfers between schools on a short term basis, for example, a short foster care placement, the respective principals should negotiate an appropriate way to share funding across the two schools, while ensuring the student’s total FTE between both schools adds to no more than the student's workload (up to 1.0).
+Where a student transfers between schools on a short term basis, for example, a short foster care placement, the respective principals may negotiate an appropriate way to share funding across the 2 schools, while ensuring the student’s total FTE between both schools adds to no more than the student's workload (up to 1.0).

-Principals who wish to negotiate how students who change schools in the days close to census day are counted should reach agreement and advise the Census Hotline accordingly.
+Principals who wish to negotiate how students who change schools in the days close to census day are counted must reach agreement and advise the Census Hotline accordingly.

 2. Time fraction assessment